maryjohnben/GrubDash-Project/README.md

 #### ExpressJS allows you to build a RESTful API to store data for multiple resources with minimal code.
 #### ExpressJS is used to build RESTful API and project has the ability to create, update, delete, list, and read.

+##### **This project is a backend priortized work and may not have functional frontend or database to go with the project.
+The main purpose is to demonstrate RESTful API build using ExpressJS.

 To download
 - **fork** the repository
 - **clone** the repository